gmMustafa/FacialEmotionDetection/README.md

 Future enhancements will focus on integrating more advanced neural networks, refining user interfaces, and expanding the application's reach into various sectors, guided by ethical considerations and a commitment to innovation.

+## Disclaimer
+This project is associated with the "Interactive Visualization Project" under the "AI Systems and Applications" pillar, part of the Master of Science in Artificial Intelligence degree at Friedrich-Alexander-Universität Erlangen-Nürnberg.

 For a detailed exploration of the project's methodology, evaluation, and insights, refer to the presentation slides at https://tinyurl.com/4ppxptxp.

 ---